eidra-umain/work-test-qa/README.md

 ## All done?

 :star: Awesome, great job! :star:
-The next thing is that a Umain QA engineer will take a look at your project, code, testcases anything you might have done Here are a few ways to get your project to us:
+The next thing is that a Umain QA engineer will take a look at your project, code, testcases and anything else you worked on!
+Here are a few ways to get your project to us:

 - You could share your repo (if public) so that we can clone and install locally